IBM/knative-quarkus-bench/benchmarks/graph-bfs/README.md

 ## Preparing Input Data

-The input to this application is a nubmer of nodes of a generated graph.
+The input to this application is the number of nodes of a generated graph.
-No input file needs to be prepared.
+No input file is needed.

 ## Building and Running the Application